-The same goes for any services a tenant may offer in exchange for rent.
-If they’re a babysitter and they watch your kids, that’s rental income. if your rental agreement gives your occupant the option to buy the rental property, then the payments made toward that purchase count as rental income.
-Lastly, if you own a portion of a rental property then the income you made must also be reported.
+The same goes for any services a tenant may offer in exchange for monthly rent.
+If they’re a babysitter and they watch your kids, that’s rental income.
+If your rental agreement gives your occupant the option to buy the rental property, then the payments made toward that purchase count as rental income.
+Lastly, if you own a portion of rental real estate then the income you made must also be reported.

 How to calculate rental income?

-Owning a rental property is a significant investment.
-Luckily, there are all sorts of tax deductions you can make to make it a more affordable undertaking!
+Owning a rental real estate is a significant investment, but it’s a great way to make passive income!
+There are all sorts of tax deductions you can make to make it a more affordable undertaking.
 Given the complicated nature of these calculations and recordkeeping required, working with a tax professional is a good idea.

 What Rental Income Deductions Can I Claim?

-There are many deductions you can take as a rental property owner.
-This includes depreciation, mortgage interest, operating expenses, property tax, and repairs.
+There are many deductions you can take as a rental property owner .
+This includes depreciation, mortgage interest, operating expenses, rental loss, rental property tax, and repairs.
 This makes investing in property easier, although there are also important considerations that affect the selling of property as well.

 Ordinary and necessary expenses

-You can subtract the cost of maintenance that’s required to keep your property in good operating condition.
+You can subtract the cost of maintenance that’s required to keep your rental real estate in good operating condition.
 You can also deduct any expenses paid for by the tenant if you subtract them from the cost of rent.
 You cannot deduct, however, the cost of improvements, which are specific changes toward the betterment, restoration, or adaptation of the current property toward a new use.
-The difference, then, between maintenance and improvement is that maintenance is necessary for the function of your property while improvement is not.
+The difference, for tax purposes, between maintenance and improvement is that maintenance is necessary for the function of your property while improvement is not.